Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 How often must my building undergo structural assessment?

-Non-residential buildings must be inspected every 5 years, and residential buildings every 10 years, as mandated under Section 28 of the Building Control Act enforced by BCA.
+PSIs for non-residential buildings occur every 5 years, and PSIs for residential buildings occur every 10 years, as mandated under Section 28 of the Building Control Act enforced by BCA, and the owner should track the next inspection date as part of a maintenance plan.

 What happens if I skip a required structural assessment?